rvem/tezos-packaging/docs/baking.md

 users (because `systemd` services are usually run as a separate user), thus the suggested way of getting them via [the zcash script](https://raw.githubusercontent.com/zcash/zcash/master/zcutil/fetch-params.sh), which will download them to the `HOME` directory of the current user, is not convenient.
-Moreover, it will download the large `sprout-groth16.params` which is unused at the runtime.
+Moreover, it will download the large `sprout-groth16.params` which is unused at runtime.
 So, it's better to download them to the `/usr/local/share/zcash-params`, the easiest way to do that is to run [`fetch-sapling-params.sh`](../scripts/fetch-sapling-params.sh) script:
 ```
-sudo ./fetch-salping-params.sh
+sudo ./fetch-sapling-params.sh
 ```

 Sudo is required because the files are downloaded to the `/usr/local/share/zcash-params`.